Photo Credit: Joe

 Before we get to the nuts and bolts of your move, let’s get a nice overview of Tampa (in more ways than one).

-- Tampa has the 53rd largest city population in the United States.
+- Tampa has the 52 largest city population in the United States, with and estimated population of 377,165.

 - Tampa is nicknamed Cigar City for its cigar history/Cuban heritage and Lightning Capital (where do you think Tampa’s hockey team got their name?) for it’s high occurrence of lightning strikes compared to the rest of the US.
 There’s even a brewery that pays homage to Tampa’s cigar history.